 My knowledge of the Metro Denver home market is a fundamental asset in your house search.
 I'm mindful of all the neighborhoods and school districts, and I'll let you know which areas are "hot" and demand immediate action and some that are "cool" and allow for cautiousness.

-As we view houses, I'll be sure to tell you when the list price has room for bargaining and when I think the house is "priced to sell."
-When working with an agent, trust your instincts and be sure to ask plenty of questions.
-Every real estate agent will claim to know the home market.
-If it doesn't seem like they know everything, just call me at 303-671-3008 or e-mail me at email@example.com, and I'd be glad to answer your questions.
-My market knowledge will keep you a step above the rest through the entire deal.
+As we view houses, I'll be sure to tell you when the list price has room for bargaining and when I think the house is priced to sell.
+Trust your instincts and be sure to ask plenty of questions.
+Every licensee will claim to know the home market.
+If it doesn't seem like they know everything, just call me at 303-332-6166 or e-mail me at email@example.com, and I'd be glad to answer your questions.
+My market knowledge will keep you a step above the rest through the entire transaction.

 Step 5 – Find the home you've been waiting for

-I'm confident we'll find the home of your dreams in the Aurora area.
-When that happens, I'll meticulously create your home purchase offer.
+I'm confident we'll find the home of your dreams in the metro Denver area.
+When that happens, I'll meticulously draw up your home purchase offer.
 The offer will be tailored keeping your needs in mind, including a lot of contingencies.
 A few examples are acquiring financing, finishing the home inspection, and a clear title.
+Colorado contracts are over 17 pages, so plan on spending a couple of hours as we work on this.
+I will go through the contract with you, paragraph by paragraph.
+I want you to fully understand the offer, before its ever submitted to the sellers.
+Buying a home is a really important financial step toward wealth and I want my clients to fully understand the contract they're signing.

 Upon turning in your offer, you'll need to present "earnest money."
-This is a cash deposit given to the seller to secure the offer to purchase the property, and it's typically applied to the cost of closing.
+This is a cash deposit given to the listing broker or title company to secure the offer to purchase the property, and it's typically applied to the cost of closing.
 If the offer is accepted by the seller, we should close within 30 to 60 days after.
 This allows sufficient time for your mortgage financing.

 Most deals don't close on the beginning offer, and it's very common to receive a counter offer.
 But don't let it alarm you.
 We'll figure out whether or not to consent to the counter offer, present our own counter offer, or refuse the seller's offer and move on.